tmacgbay/Graylog-AD-beats/README.md

 # GraylogMarket - Active Directory Monitoring and Alerting - Beats
 ---read ALL of this before taking any action.

+EDIT: This was built in an older version (4.2.5 is current as of this edit)  The alerts are now legacy style and may not work.
+If you are interested only in the rules, you can download just AD-Monitoring-pipeline-rules.json

 Graylog Content Pack - AD-Monitoring-Alerts-Beats.json

  - Winlogbeat Input, Lookup Tables, Pipeline rules, Sidecar Configuration, Streams, Alert Conditions and Notifications, Dashboard